Stock market today: Wall Street holds relatively steady ahead of big tests coming later in the week

 A promise last week by a top Bank of Japan official not to raise rates further as long as markets are "unstable" has helped calm the market.
 But other worries were also behind last week's turbulence for markets, including concerns about a slowing U.S. economy.

-A string of worse-than-expected data on the economy has raised worries about whether the Fed is leaning too far to one side on the tightrope after keeping its main rate at a two-decade high for about a year.
-The lowlight was a report earlier in the month showing U.S. employers hired far fewer workers than expected last month.
-The economy is still growing, and many economists see a recession as unlikely, but fear is rising.
+A string of worse-than-expected economic data recently has raised worries the Fed may be leaning too far to one side on the tightrope after keeping its main interest rate at a two-decade high.
+The lowlight was a report earlier in the month showing hiring by U.S. employers weakened by far more last month than expected.

-Such worries about a potentially weakening economy have put downward pressure on Treasury yields in the bond market.
-They were holding relatively steady on Monday ahead of the upcoming data reports.
-The yield on the 10-year Treasury ticked up to 3.96% from 3.94% late Friday.
+For the inflation data, meanwhile, strategists at Bank of America led by Ohsung Kwon say a hotter-than-expected reading would be a bigger surprise for the market than a cooler-than-expected figure.
+That could lead to tie “a major downside event” for the market.

+The Fed does not have an easy way to fix a weakening economy combined with worsening inflation, a phenomenon that's called “stagflation.”
+The central bank could lower interest rates, which would give the U.S. economy an upward push but also threaten to worsen inflation.
+Or it could continue to keep its rate high.
+That would put downward pressure on inflation but also inflict more pain on the economy.

+On the losing end was Hawaiian Electric, which reported weaker results for the spring than analysts expected.
+The company also said it's not sure it will be able to last at least another year in business unless it can find financing to help pay the estimated $1.71 billion in liabilities it has built up related to the Maui windstorm and wildfire.
+Its stock sank 15.5%.

 Several big companies will also report their latest earnings results later in the week, including Walmart and Home Depot.
-Most big U.S. companies have been reporting better profits for the spring than analysts expected, and retailers will be in the spotlight now as they close out the reporting season.
+Most big U.S. companies have been reporting better profits for the spring than analysts expected, but pressure is on retailers amid worries about how spenders at the lower end of the income spectrum are faring.

-Worries are rising that Americans may pull back on their spending because prices are still high, even if they're no longer increasing as quickly as they once were.
-Still, economists believe there is some growth in sales after they stalled in June.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.